bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 We want to use the CLI application [dfu-utils](http://dfu-util.sourceforge.net/).
 There are a few problems there and we need to find some workarounds, so bear with me and be extra attentive.

-The best use of dfu-util would be from Linux, but as I said earlier we have no luck, because WSL2 does not use native USB.
+The best use of `dfu-util` is from `Linux`, but as I said earlier we have no luck, because `WSL2` does not use native USB.
-There exists also the release of `dfu-util for Windows`, but it does not work with the GD32 driver.
-But I have you covered.
-Here is the workarounds:
+There exists also the release `dfu-util for Windows 0.9`, but it has a bug and does not work with the GD32 driver.
+I have you covered.
+Here is the workaround:

 We need a special type of driver called [WinUSB](https://en.wikipedia.org/wiki/WinUSB).
 We will use the application [Zadig](https://zadig.akeo.ie/) to replace our GD32 driver with the WinUSB driver.
 Open the page <https://zadig.akeo.ie/> and click on `Zadig 2.5 (4.9 MB)` to download it.
 Put your Longan Nona in "dfu mode".
 You know: BOOT0 and RESET buttons.